HomeSpiritual GrowthThe Sexiest Thing You Can Wear This Valentine's Day

 On the other hand, I often read books and articles that tell wives something very true: their confidence to be physically naked in front of their husbands and unashamed of their bodies is about the most attractive thing a woman can give to her husband.
 But there’s a spiritual attractiveness to humility that goes like this.
 If your husband mentions one thing that is a legitimate spiritual failing, responding with “So I’m just a terrible, horrible, awful wife.
 The worst wife in the world.
 I suck at being a wife” is an arrogant deflection.
 You can admit and address one legitimate concern.
 If you are the worst wife in the world there’s nothing you can do, so you can dismiss what your husband said.
 The problem isn’t that you have something to repent of and work on; the problem is that your husband doesn’t think you’re perfect.

-Read Next on Thriving Marriages 1 Surprising Way to Discover God's Will
+Read Next on Thriving Marriages Satan's 4 Tools to Shatter a Marriage

 Be willing to be spiritually naked as well as physically naked on Valentine’s Day.
 If your husband turns the light on (again, spiritually speaking), don’t jump under the covers and say, “If you can’t love everything about me you don’t get to see me at all.”